Simscape block library contains two libraries that belong to the Simscape™ product:

 For examples of using these blocks in a Simscape model, see the tutorial Creating and Simulating a Simple Model.

 You can combine all these blocks in your Simscape diagrams to model physical systems.
 You can also use the basic Simulink blocks in your diagrams, such as sources or scopes.
 See Connecting Simscape Diagrams to Simulink Sources and Scopes for more information on how to do this.

 Simscape block libraries contain a comprehensive selection of blocks that represent engineering components such as valves, resistors, springs, and so on.
 These prebuilt blocks, however, may not be sufficient to address your particular engineering needs.
 When you need to extend the existing block libraries, use the Simscape language to define customized components, or even new physical domains, as textual files.
 Then convert your textual components into libraries of additional Simscape blocks that you can use in your model diagrams.
 For more information on how to do this, see Typical Simscape Language Tasks.

 You can access the blocks through the Simulink Library

-Window.
-Then expand the Simscape entry in the
+the MATLAB® Command Window.
+Then expand the Simscape entry

 The Simscape library consists of two top-level libraries, Foundation and Utilities.
 In addition, if you have installed any of the add-on products of the Physical Modeling family, you will see the corresponding libraries under Simscape library, as shown in the following illustration.
 Some of these libraries contain second-level and third-level sublibraries.
 You can expand each library by double-clicking its icon.